sohamgoswami07/Math-Quiz-Using-Python/README.md

 Feel free to customize the code to add more complexity, different math operations, or any other features you have in mind!..

 # Instruction
-Copy and paste this code into a Python file (e.g., math-game.py) and run it.
+Copy and paste this code into a Python compiler and run it.

 # Language are used
 Python